Property Advice

 Using existing items

 If you have a headboard or lamps, for example, but they are outdated or don’t match the new colour scheme, consider updating them with paint or new fabric.
-Wooden framed headboards can also be updated by adding padding, which you may attempt to do yourself using resource guides from the internet.
+Wooden-framed headboards can also be updated by adding padding, which you may attempt to do yourself using resource guides from the internet.
 Also consider exploring whether you can create a supersized headboard, which adds drama.

 Lampshades are relatively simply to update if they are fabric based, as all you need is some glue and fabric.
-If making your own cushion covers, consider putting the same fabric on your lampshades for a subtle co-ordinated effect.
+If making your own cushion covers, consider putting the same fabric on your lampshades for a subtle coordinated effect.

 Finishing touches

 Try not to over-design by using too many pieces.
 This includes the walls.
-The idea is to keep the walls as under-crowded as possible so your eyes are not constantly moving around.
+The idea is to keep the walls as uncluttered as possible so your eyes are not constantly moving around.
 Use artworks that are simple; perhaps a series where the frames are all the same.

 Position mirrors in places that can reflect light, and don’t use too many.
 One or two in strategic places are enough.
 Use simple decor pieces, like groupings of vases that are plain but when positioned together create an understated elegance.
 Consider a seating area at the bottom of the bed … a great place to remove shoes or place your outfit for the day.